Abdul-Rafae-Mohammed/TweetStreamingusingPythonintoOracleDBusingORDS/README.md

 What things you need to install the software and how to install them

-- OCI Database.
+- OCI Database or Autonomous Database.
     - Learn more about provisioning and using Oracle DB by visiting [Documentation](https://docs.oracle.com/en/cloud/paas/database-dbaas-cloud/csdbi/create-db-deployment-overview.html) website

 - Register a Twitter Application to pull tweets.

-- Install Oracle APEX on the server where databse is hosted and ORDS on your local or any remote system
+- For Oracle database on OCI  - Install Oracle APEX on the server where databse is hosted and ORDS on your local or any remote system.

 - Configure ORDS to send request to the database instance and to interact with APEX.

 - Procedure to install and configure ORDS can be found at this [website](https://docs.oracle.com/database/ords-18.1/AELIG/installing-REST-data-services.htm#AELIG7217) and APEX can be found at this [website](https://docs.oracle.com/en/database/oracle/application-express/18.2/htmig/Installing-AE-and-configuring-LWL-Oracle-HTTP-Server.html#GUID-CDBBB7FD-B436-47F8-AA84-A996AECC8D81)

 - Alternatively, you can use the terraform script available at [this]() github repository.
 Please check the readme to know how to run the script.

+- **For Autonomous Database - APEX is provided to you out of the box (you do not have to install it) and can be accessed via the Autonomous Database console.**

 ## Package Contents